Get Help for Acute Stress Disorder Online

 Even though ASD and PTSD have similar symptoms, causes, and treatment approaches, they differ in the symptoms onset and duration.
 ASD occurs within a maximum of four weeks after the traumatic experience.
 PTSD, on the other hand, can develop during three months or even longer after a traumatic event, and the symptoms must be present for more than a month.

 Usually, ASD assessment for adults takes up to 30 minutes to be diagnosed.
-The duration of the consultation may be longer if the doctor will conduct additional exams for anxiety or depression and determine a detailed treatment plan.
+The duration of the consultation may be longer if your healthcare provider will conduct additional assessments for anxiety or depression.
 However, if the patient cannot describe the symptoms or describe the specifics of the health history precisely, an additional visit may be needed.

 Treatment Plan for Acute Stress Disorder